anik-hossain/anik-hossain/README.md

 ### Hi there 👋, my name is Anik
 #### I am full stack web developer

-Skills:  HTML / CSS / JS / REACT / VUE / NodeJS / PHP /MySql
+Skills:  HTML / CSS / JS / REACT / VUE / NodeJS / PHP / MySql

 - 🔭 I’m currently working on <a href="//codebumble.com">CodeBumble</a>
 - 📫 How to reach me: <a href="mailto:anik@codebumble.com">Email</a>